crimx/value-enhancer/README.md

 SolidJS "create"s are like React hooks but with saner signatures.
 It is also thoughtfully optimized for edge cases.

 A thing that one may feel odd in SolidJS is accessing reactive value by calling it as function. `value-enhancer` keeps the `xxx.value` way to access reactive value which I think should be more intuitive.

+It also suffers from implicit magic issues like MobX and Vue where you ended up using something like [`mergeProps`](https://www.solidjs.com/docs/latest/api#mergeprops) and [`splitProps`](https://www.solidjs.com/docs/latest/api#splitprops).

 `value-enhancer` is compatible with SolidJS using [`from`](https://www.solidjs.com/docs/latest/api#from).